mlopatka/recipe-book/Paasbrood.md

 * Let the bread proof in the bread form in the oven, for 30-45 minutes at 35 degrees.
 * Cover the bread with a thin layer of butter.
 * Bake for 30 minutes at 190 degrees.
+* Sprinkle with water and leave in the oven for 1 minute.
-* Serve covered in butter and sprinkled with icing sugar.
+* After it's been cooled, serve covered in butter and sprinkled with icing sugar.

 ### Eet Smakelijk!